marie-minaeva/stockholm/README.md

 ```
 ### Database Installation

 For constructing an MSA, `hhlits` tool utilises protein sequence databases.
-Here we provide commands to install Pfam-A database, however other databases could be easily installed by providing an appropriate link.
+Here, we provide commands to install Pfam-A database, however other databases could be easily installed by providing an appropriate link.
 ```
 mkdir ./uniclust
 cd uniclust/